 They also emphasize that private school vouchers and voucher-type programs, championed by Trump, have seen stable support and declining opposition.
 Finally, when respondents were told that Trump was advocating for charter schools, overall support increased by 6 percentage points.

 "We can't say definitively what is responsible for the decline," said Martin West, associate professor of education at Harvard University and a co-author of the report.
 West speculated that the drop may have been caused by continued opposition from teachers unions and many Democrats plus debates over charters' effectiveness.

 "These developments may have led to a souring of the charter brand," West said.

-Meanwhile, opposition to publicly funded vouchers that help parents pay private school tuition dropped from 44 percent last year to 37 percent; 45 percent of respondents currently favor the idea.
-When it comes to tax credit-funded scholarships, resistance fell from 29 percent to 24 percent, while support was at 54 percent now.
+At the same time, opposition to publicly funded vouchers that help parents pay private school tuition dropped from 44 percent last year to 37 percent; 45 percent of respondents currently favor the idea.
+When it comes to tax credit-funded scholarships for private schools, resistance fell from 29 percent to 24 percent, while support was at 54 percent now.

-Proponents of charter schools are not discouraged.
-Nina Rees, president of the National Alliance for Public Charter Schools, says the drop in popularity was due to "expensive, sustained, and coordinated campaigns to discredit charter schools, led by teachers' unions and special interests that feel threatened by families having a choice in public school."
+Proponents of charter schools are not discouraged by the study.
+Nina Rees, president of the National Alliance for Public Charter Schools, blamed the dropping support on "expensive, sustained, and coordinated campaigns to discredit charter schools, led by teachers' unions and special interests."

 "The opinions about charter schools that matter most are the opinions of parents and students who have chosen charter schools," Rees said.